josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 The last question matters.

-L'Chaim should make the Swan more legible.
+L'Chaim should make the Swan model more legible.

 It should not build another cage.